-Write NO MORE THAN TWO WORDS OR A NUMBER for each answer.
+Write NO MORE THAN TWO WORDS for each answer.

-Three Main Reasons for Cave Formation
+Three Main Reasons for Cave Formation Dissolution Volcanic Lava Tubes Action of Waves mainly involves 34 topmost surface cools down and 35 hotter lava continue to flow beneath waves pound in to cliffs then erode into 36 or less rigid rocks.

-Dissolution Volcanic Lava Tubes Action of Waves mainly involves topmost surface cools down and 35 hotter lava continue to flow beneath waves pound in to cliffs then erode into 36 or less rigid rocks.
-Limestone caves often have formations made of 37 carbonate e.g. stalactites, stalagmites, and 38 e.g. Lechuguilla finally revealed in 39 interestingly, formed from the 40
+Limestone esua often have formations made of 37 carbonate Limestone caves e.g. stalactites, stalagmites, and 38 e.g. Lechuguilla finally revealed in 39 e.g. Lecriuguilla interestingly, formed from the 40